envato-archive/rack_request_ip_strategies/README.md

 # RackRequestIPStrategies

-This gem provides a replacement for `Rack::Request#ip` in order to allow its behaviour to be customized more easily.
+This gem provides a replacement for `Rack::Request#ip` to allow its behaviour to be customised to your deployment.

-## Why

-This is the combination of various patches we had been maintaining in our Rails app.

-- Prevents easy IP spoofing via `X-Forwarded-For` and `Client-IP` header manipulation. https://github.com/rack/rack/pull/705
+- Prevents IP spoofing via `X-Forwarded-For` and `Client-IP` header manipulation. https://github.com/rack/rack/pull/705
+- Can be configured to prevent IP spoofing via the `X-Forwarded-For` header alone if you're not using a proxy.
-- Without patching `Rack::Request#trusted_proxy?`, there's no way to add additional trusted proxies.
+- Adds the ability to define additional trusted proxies using CIDR notation.

-### Why not use Rails' `RemoteIP` middleware?

-- Most middleware and Rails' logger use `request.ip`.

 ## Installation